In this Article

 - Diarrhoea or vomiting

-In such cases, you will need to consult your baby’s doctor right away or reach out to a specialized allergy specialist to treat the condition.
+In such cases, you will need to consult your baby’s doctor right away or reach out to an allergy specialist to treat the condition.

-Other Concerns Related Giving Chocolate To Your Infant
+Other Concerns Related to Giving Chocolate to Your Baby

-Apart from allergies, there are a few other concerns that you may want to keep in mind when it comes to chocolate and babies consuming chocolate.
+Apart from allergies, there are a few other concerns that you should keep in mind when giving chocolate to your baby.

-- Digestion: Babies are used to breast milk for the first six months, and his digestive system may not be conditioned to process chocolate or other solid foods.
-Hence, it is best to wait until he’s a year and older and had tried other solid foods.
+- Digestion: Babies are used to breast milk for the first six months, and their digestive systems are not conditioned to process chocolate or other solid foods.
+Hence, it is best to wait until your baby is a year old and has tried other solid foods.

-- Healthy foods: It is better to keep chocolate away from the baby until he’s tried out healthy foods and has developed a taste for them.
+- Aversion to healthy foods: It is better to keep chocolate away from the baby until he’s tried out healthy foods and has developed a taste for them.
 If your baby gets an early taste of chocolate, he may shun healthy food.

-- Choking hazard: Chocolates that contain nuts or hard candies can be a choking hazard to babies and hence best avoided.
+- Choking hazard: Chocolates that contain nuts or hard candies can be a choking hazard to babies and should be avoided.

-It is important to establish a healthy food preference in babies at a young age.
-While an occasional bite of chocolate may not cause harm, it should only be given in moderation.
+It is important to establish a preference for healthy food in babies at a young age.
+While an occasional bite of chocolate may not cause harm, giving your baby a lot of chocolate from a young age could put him at risk of developing chronic illnesses like diabetes and obesity.
+Therefore, chocolate should only be given in moderation.